argymouz/alan-compiler/README.md

 ./alan takes input from stdin.

--o flag must go before -i or -f to be registered.

 Intermediate code in both cases goes to test.imm file.

 Final code goes to test.asm file.